MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 - [Deploying Outlook for iOS and Android app configuration settings in Exchange Online](/exchange/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune)

 > [!TIP]
-> When you create an app configuration policies, you select the enrollment type – **Managed devices** or **Managed apps**.
+> When you create an app configuration policy, you select the enrollment type – **Managed devices** or **Managed apps**.
 Be sure you know what to choose.
 >
 > For more information on these options, go to [App configuration policies for Microsoft Intune](../apps/app-configuration-policies-overview.md).